 We are excited to welcome you to Anglophone East School District and look forward to partnering with you in the education of your child.

-Children must be five before the end of December 2023, to be eligible to start school in September 2023.
-Section 15 of the Education Act states that a child must begin kindergarten at the beginning of the school year in the calendar in which he/she turns five years old unless:
+Children must be five before the end of December 2024, to be eligible to start school in September 2024.
+Section 15 of the Education Act states that a child must begin kindergarten at the beginning of the school year in the calendar in which They turn five years old unless:

 a) The child is exempted from school attendance under section 15 of the Education Act; or,